pmndrs/gltfjsx/readme.md

 - GLTF is thrown wholesale into the scene which prevents re-use, in threejs objects can only be mounted once
 - Contents can only be found by traversal which is cumbersome and slow
 - Changes to queried nodes are made by mutation, which alters the source data and prevents re-use
-- Re-structuring content, making nodes conditional or adding/removing thems is cumbersome
+- Re-structuring content, making nodes conditional or adding/removing is cumbersome
+- Model compression is complex and not easily achieved
+- Models often have unnecessary groups that cause extra work and matrix updates

-Gltfjsx creates a virtual, nested graph of all the objects and materials inside your asset.
-It will not touch or modify your files in any way.
-Now you can easily make the data dynamic, alter contents, add events, or re-use the asset without having to re-parse and clone, as it is usually done.
+Gltfjsx creates a virtual graph of all the objects and materials inside your asset.
+Now you can easily make the data dynamic, alter contents, add events, or re-use the asset without having to re-parse and clone.
+The graph gets pruned (empty groups, double-negatives, unnecessary transforms) and will even perform better.

 ## Usage